tliam1/CrystalShinyHunting/README.md

 # Crystal Shiny Hunting Bot
- A bot that automatically encounters pokemon and hunts for shinies.
-Will activate a discord bot to notify when one is found.
+ A bot that automatically encounters Pokemon and hunts for shinies in the Crystal version.
+Will activate a discord bot to notify you when one is found.
+Works only when playing in full-screen (1920x1080) on the VBA emulator.
+All ROM files were gathered from a physical copy of the game.